Churn

 • Just need a break → subscription pause option

-A well-built cancel flow saves 20–30% of voluntary churn.
+A well-built [cancel flow](/what-is-a-cancel-flow) saves 20 to 30% of voluntary churn.
+See the [cancel flow save rate benchmarks](/cancel-flow-save-rate-benchmark) for what top performers achieve.

 Strategy 2: Proactive Engagement